xiaodaigh/SortingLab.jl/README.md

 # SortingLab
-Experimental implementation of sorting algorithms and APIs.
-If proven to be useful they will be contributed back to Julia base or SortingAlgorithms.jl in time
+An alternative implementation of sorting algorithms and APIs.
+The ultimate aim is to contribute back to Julia base or SortingAlgorithms.jl.
+However, there is commitment to keep this package's API stable and supported, so other developers can rely on the implementation and API here.

 # Faster Sort and Sortperm